jacobkalat/jacobkalat.github.io/_posts/2025-02-12-WFP-Wizardry-Abusing -WFP-for-EDR-Evasion.md

 All testing was done on a single EDR tool.
 Some EDR tools may use WFP differently, but techniques performed here should apply to other EDR tools.

+**All testing was performed in January 2024 and reported to the EDR vendor.
+Since, EDR vendors may have release new controls to prevent this technique**

 # Background

 WFP is a platform provided by Windows that allows external software vendors to modify, monitor, and filter TCP/IP traffic, as well as remote procedure calls (RPCs).
 WFP is frequently utilized by Endpoint Detection and Response (EDR), antivirus, and Intrusion Prevention/Detection Systems (IPS/IDS) software.
 EDR software uses the functionality of WFP to log incoming and outbound network connections, provide data about processes making RPCs, network contain devices, and allow communications to the cloud.